simonmichael/hledger/hledger/hledger.m4.md

 Pro:

 - Preserves the accounting equation
-- keeps track of conversions and related gains/losses in one place
+- Keeps track of conversions and related gains/losses in one place
-- works in any double entry accounting system
+- Standard, works in any double entry accounting system
-- hledger can convert this to transaction prices using the --infer-costs flag

 Con:

 - More verbose
-- conversion rate is not clear
+- Conversion rate is not obvious
-- depends on the order of postings
+- Cost reporting requires adding the --infer-costs flag

-### Priced equity conversion
+### Conversion with equity postings and explicit cost

-Another notation is to record both the conversion rate and the equity postings:
+Here both equity postings and @ notation are used together. hledger will usually complain about this redundancy, but when using the --infer-costs flag it is accepted.

 ```journal
 2021-01-01